f-gate/kv-trie/README.md

 This is the start of a larger distributed project yet to be named.

 None if it is meant to be exceptionally quick or efficient but i will try to maintain a sense of the aesthetic.
+It is simply a trie, nothing more.
+Built to be as generic as i can feasibly imagine it :).

+Currently implemented for use in libp2p as a "Memory Store" as it implements that trait. -ongoing An example can be found in trie-p2p repo using the Kademlia protocol.

+These benchmarks are done in debug mode.
+Release mode to come.
 ```
 V2 benchmarks 30/10/22  {
     Speed Benchmarks: